 Best compact option: West Bend 58030

-If you mostly serve groups under 30 people, the West Bend 58030 is the more elegant choice.
-It’s a 12-to-30 cup all-stainless urn that looks like proper hardware rather than a beige plastic appliance.
-Build quality is excellent.
+If you mostly serve groups under 30 people, the West Bend 58030 is a more compact choice.
+It’s a 12-to-30 cup polished-aluminum urn (not stainless, despite some retailer listings saying otherwise; the official West Bend spec is “highly-polished aluminum”).
+Build quality is solid and it’s lighter to lift than a stainless body.
 Price is $50 to $70.

 The tradeoff is capacity.
 If you regularly host events that creep above 30 people, you’ll outgrow the West Bend fast.
 But for a board room, a small church coffee hour, or a regular family Sunday, the 58030 is the urn most people would actually want to look at on their counter.